Virgin Logo

 Virgin Logo 1973

-According to the founder, business is fun and creativity.
+According to the founder, business is fun and creative.
 This is what sets his approach apart from other companies.
 Not surprisingly, the development of the first visual sign was entrusted to a visionary.
 Roger Dean came up with the original label, which later became known as Gemini.
 It was created for the record company Virgin Records, which opened in 1972.

 Two young girls sit unclothed with their arms around their knees.
 They are turned in different directions, and their bodies are superimposed, one on top of the other (a prototype of Siamese fusion), so that only their heads, legs, and small sections of their arms are visible.
-Their seat is the sign of infinity (the symbol of the equestrian twins Ashvins in Indian mythology).
+Their seat is the sign of infinity (the symbol of the equestrian twins, the Ashvins, in Indian mythology).
 Beneath the sign is the label’s name, carved from the top of the heart as if born from it.

 Branson chose the name on the advice of an acquaintance, alluding to his young age and inexperience in the business.
 He began publishing a magazine at 15 and opened a record store at 19.
 His first office was a dorm room, and his phone was a street vending machine.
 The logo reflected the name in the form of two virgins.
 They were born of love, from the depths of the heart, to live forever.

 You can see that the picture is not a different personality but a mirror image of the same sitter.
-Branson is a keen natural, later revealed in the emergence of various work directions.
+Branson is a keen natural, as later revealed in the emergence of various work directions.

 So the naked girl, the long hair, the close body contact, and the heart were quite in keeping with this style.
 Plus, a little bit of mysticism correlated with the psychedelic musical direction.
 On the records, the label was used in the surroundings of a fantasy world.
 Outlandish trees and a dragon guarding a hill on which maidens sit.